brz-digital/brz-webpack-boilerplate/README.md

 `$ yarn build` to build files, generate favicons, compress, optimize and copy all static files (html, images, videos, fonts) to dist

 ### How to installing frontend dependencies?
 - We use yarn or npm to manage our frontend dependencies.
-For example, if you want to install jQuery, you can run `$ yarn add jquery`
+For example, if you want to install jQuery, run `$ yarn add jquery`

 ### For default, contains
 - jquery